gavingc/TuckerSync/README.md

 *Example response code:* 200
 *Example response body:*

-    {"error":0,"objects":[{"serverObjectId":1,"lastSync":125},{"serverObjectId":n}]}
+    {"error":0,"objects":[{"serverObjectId":1,"lastSync":124},{"serverObjectId":n}]}

 Account Requests
 ----------------

 **Summary** - Allow user to manage their account on the server.

-**Function** - The account open request will use the query email and password to create an account on the server, additional account data may be placed in the request body.
+The account open request will use the query email and password to create an account on the server, additional account data may be placed in the request body.
 The account close and modify requests will use the query email and password for authentication.
 The account modify must supply the changed values in the request body.

 **Request**
 Query: ?type=accountOpen | accountClose | accountModify